huseynhesenov1/huseynhesenov1/README.md

 :man_technologist:**`Programmer (Back-End)`**:man_technologist:

-### Hi!, I'm Hüseyin, I am studying at the IT faculty of AzTU (Azerbaijan Technical University).
-I am also a person who is trying to learn the computer field and improve myself in this potential over time.
-So far, I have been involved in many jobs, including web development, and over time, I have been exploring other fields and working as a computer person.
-You can see the information I have mentioned and also the projects I have written about, using the fields I have been involved in so far.
-But I still have little knowledge about these sectors and I want to research more information and prepare projects related to these sectors.
-Therefore, I am still trying to improve my level as a player
+### Hi!
+I'm Hüseyin, a student at the IT faculty of Azerbaijan Technical University (AzTU).
+I'm passionate about computers and constantly working to improve my skills in this field.
+So far, I’ve explored various areas including web development, and I enjoy taking part in different tech projects.
+Although I’m still learning, I’m eager to research more and build practical projects to grow as a developer

 <br><br>